stanfordtp/hello-world/README.md

 # hello-world
-My first repository on GitHub, from Cisco class
+My first repository on GitHub, from Cisco class.
+The class in on Nexus 9000 programmability
+, DevOps and other networking/SDN stuff.